 15. Machine language programs.
-Most of us are aware that to load a machine language (ML) program from disk requires the LOAD "PROG-NAME", 8,1 format.
-This is done so that the machine language program loads itself into the same memory locations from which it came.
+Most of us are aware that to load a machine language (ML) program from disk requires the LOAD "PROG-NAME",8,1 format.
+This is done so that the machine language program loads itself into the same memory lo-